CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/overview_dashboard.md

 ---

 # Overview Dashboard
 The Overview dashboard displays the overall security status of the Splunk environment, in addition to highlighting present security issues as well.
-Triggered alerts will be visible in red.
 We specifically designed the Overview dashboard to be a single pane of glass for ease of use.

 ![alt](https://github.com/CrossRealms/Splunk-Cyences-App-for-Splunk/blob/master/docs/assets/overview_dashboard.png?raw=true)

+--> <TODO-Ahad> - update the screenshot

 ## Overview Dashboard Features: